Updated: Jan 23

 Discover the joys of being spontaneous

 The trouble with booking a hotel room or apartment is that unless you get yourself fixed up in advance, the best accommodation is likely to have sold out.
 What’s left can often be expensive, or have a less central location.
 Booking hotels is all well and good if you know exactly where you want to be and for how long.
-But what if you aren’t one of life’s über-organised planners?
-For those of you who prefer leaving your options open, or don’t get around to planning your trip until the last minute, motorhome or campervan hire could be the answer you’re looking for.
+But what if you aren’t one of life’s über-organized planners?
+For those of you who prefer leaving your options open, or don’t get around to planning your trip until the last minute, a camper rental could be the answer you’re looking for.

 Can you park up anywhere in Iceland?